nazariyg/Phred/README.md

 The [CUFormat](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CUFormat.html) class (alias `UFmt`) lets you format numbers, percentages, amounts of currency, as well as dates and time using the local formatting rules associated with a locale and, for some methods, the language of a locale.

-For example, the formatting that is habitually used for integer and fractional numbers by people in one country can look strange to people in other countries:
+For example, the formatting that is habitually used for integer and fractional numbers by people in one country may look strange to people in other countries:

 ```php
 echo UFmt::number(1234, new ULoc(ULoc::ENGLISH_UNITED_STATES));